-Civil jury finds Bill Cosby sexually abused teenager in 1975 - NewsBreak
+Civil Jury Finds Bill Cosby Sexually Abused Teenager in 1975 - NewsBreak

 “Each of you knows in your heart that Mr. Cosby sexually assaulted Miss Huth,” Goldberg said.

-At least nine of the 12 jurors agreed, giving Huth a victory in a suit that took nearly eight years and overcame many hurdles just to get to trial.
+A majority of jurors apparently agreed, giving Huth a victory in a suit that took eight years and overcame many hurdles just to get to trial.

 During their testimony, Cosby attorney Jennifer Bonjean consistently challenged Huth and Samuelson over errors in detail in their stories, and a similarity in the accounts that the lawyer said represented coordination between the two women.